avrubio/Tic-Tac-Toe/README.md

    - The code sets the initial scores to 0 and attaches the `handleClick` function to the container's click event.
    - The reset buttons and toggle switch have their own event listeners that execute specific actions when clicked or changed.

-8. **Note:**
-   - The code seems to be well-organized and structured.
-   - However, one thing to consider is that using the `.classList` approach for handling the game state (whether a box has an "x" or "o" class) can be a bit cumbersome.
-A more efficient approach might involve using a data structure to keep track of the game state, which could simplify some of the win detection logic.
-   - Additionally, if you plan to expand or modify the game in the future, consider encapsulating functionalities into separate functions or classes to improve maintainability and readability.

 ## User Stories